Kadijahbarry/Composition-Inheritance/README.md

 Hey guys!
-when you make varibles put them here:
+when you make variables put them here: